UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 For the last few Modules, we have been playing with different dataframes.
 In this question, we have stored them in a list named `dataframes`.
+Let's count how many of these dataframes have more than 1000 rows.

 Tasks: